chaincodelabs/seminars/lightning-protocol-development/README.md

 # Lightning Protocol Development

-*These study groups assume a basic level of Bitcoin protocol knowledge.
+*This seminar assumes a basic level of Bitcoin protocol knowledge.
 You should begin with reading [The Mastering Lightning Book](https://github.com/lnbook/lnbook) before starting with these resources.*

 1. [LN History, Payment Channels and HTLCs](/lightning-protocol-development/payment-channels-htlcs)
 1. [How the Layers of Lightning Fit Together](/lightning-protocol-development/lightning-how-the-pieces-fit-together)